-Fashion of the 1920s, has remained in history as a fashion Charleston, all light flying, with iridescent feathers, tassels, so it has remained in our memory.
+The fashion of the 1920s has remained in history as a fashion Charleston, all light flying, with iridescent feathers, tassels, so it has remained in our memory.
 Looks like these tiny tassels were designed to be a wedding bag.
 Thanks to the convenience and femininity, these bags, which have won the heart of even modern brides, will again create a beautiful image, combined with fluffy, rocky tiny hats or mesh veils that carry the wind of nostalgia of the 1920s.

 If you are a bride who combines classic with modern in everyday life as well as in wedding details; you can focus on simple, geometric and minimal shapes.
 These are the lightest bags you can find because they don't belong to a special current.
 But do not forget that you will need to carry these models in your hand, they are usually a portfolio and a bag without a handle.

-No matter if you are a bride who prefers modern jewelry in daily life, we recommend you to try a little older and heavier jewelry on your wedding day.
+No matter if you are a bride who prefers modern jewellery in daily life, we recommend you to try a little older and heavier jewellery on your wedding day.
 These charms, bearing the glory and elegance of the old nowadays, attract attention with their fine craftsmanship and elegant look.
 But, as we always say, avoid excesses.
-Make as simple a choice as possible in your other jewelry if you have chosen a luxury necklace.
+Make as simple a choice as possible in your other jewellery if you have chosen a luxury necklace.

-Veil is not just a wedding accessory used to create a pleasant image.
-The fact that the veil have a much more important task than the completion of the wedding dress.
+The veil is not just a wedding accessory used to create a pleasant image.
+The fact that the veil has a much more important task than the completion of the wedding dress.
 In fact, I think that Fata's story is as good as she is.
 Let's look at the history of veils, the traditions associated with veils together.